 Our top ten things to do in Barceloneta, Barcelona include shopping, dining, going to the aquarium, and visiting the historic sights.

 Address08039 Barcelona, Spain

 Roy Lichtenstein's Barcelona Head sculpture leads you into the Port Vell marina.
-Treats to enjoy here include an IMAX theater, a wood-paneled submarine and the sight of hundred of yachts and catamarans—and even the occasional warship.
+Treats to enjoy here include an IMAX theater, a wood-paneled submarine, and the sight of hundreds of yachts and catamarans—and even the occasional warship.

 Ciutadella is a beautiful park right in the city center.
 Enjoy a book in the shade of a fig tree.
 Row a boat in the lake.
-Discover the sculptures by Gaudi, Llimona and other Catalan artists.
-And visit Domenech Montaner's modernist castle - the Castle of the Three Dragons - built for the 1888 Universal Exposition.
+Discover the sculptures by Gaudi, Llimona, and other Catalan artists.

-A Port Vell warehouse has been transformed into one of Barcelona's most interesting museums, with exhibits interpreting 3000 years of Catalan history.
-Go on sunday or monday for a free guided tour.
+A Port Vell warehouse has been transformed into one of Barcelona's most interesting museums, with exhibits interpreting 3,000 years of Catalan history.
+Go on the last Tuesday of the month (October to June) for a free guided tour.